timnon/pyschedule/README.md

 ![](https://github.com/timnon/pyschedule/blob/master/pics/gantt.png)

 pyschedule is the easiest way to match tasks with resources.
-It covers problems such as flow- and job-shop scheduling, travelling salesman, vehicle routing with time windows, and many more combinations of theses.
+Do you need to plan a conference or schedule your employees and there are a lot of requirements to satisfy, like availability of rooms or maximal allowed working times?
+Then pyschedule might be for you.
 Install it with pip:

 ```python
 pip install pyschedule
 ```

 Here is a hello world example, you can also find this document as a <a href="https://github.com/timnon/pyschedule-notebooks/blob/master/README.ipynb">notebook</a>.
-There are more example notebooks <a href="https://github.com/timnon/pyschedule-notebooks">here</a> and simpler examples in the <a href="https://github.com/timnon/pyschedule/tree/master/examples">examples folder</a>.
-For a technical overview go <a href="https://github.com/timnon/pyschedule/blob/master/docs/pyschedule-overview.md">here</a>.
+There are more example notebooks <a href="https://github.com/timnon/pyschedule-notebooks/blob/master/">here</a> and simpler examples in the <a href="https://github.com/timnon/pyschedule/tree/master/examples">examples folder</a>.
+For a technical overview go to the <a href="https://github.com/timnon/pyschedule/blob/master/docs/pyschedule-overview.ipynb">overview notebook</a>.

 ```python
 # Load pyschedule and create a scenario with ten steps planning horizon